 CPAP - Pain Or Promise??

 In 1980 an interesting thing happened.
-A doctor named Colin Sullivan came up with the idea that positive pressure, applied to the airway, might bring down blood pressure and stop obstructive sleep apnea.
+A doctor named Colin Sullivan from Australia came up with the idea that positive pressure, applied to the airway, might bring down blood pressure and stop obstructive sleep apnea.

 The first test was done on a patient that had such severe sleep apnea that the doctors were about to perform a tracheotomy (cutting a hole in the throat and creating a passage for air that bypasses the airway above the throat).

 Neither the patient nor his family were pleased with the tracheotomy idea.
 When they were presented with the option of trying a non-invasive experimental treatment they decided to try it.
 The doctors then got him ready to go to bed with a unique twist.
 They used rapid setting silicone sealer to connect and seal two tubes in his nostrils.

 They let him go to sleep while monitoring him.
 Once he started to have episodes of obstructive sleep apnea (blocked airway), they applied air pressure to his nostrils.
 At first nothing changed, but as they increased the air pressure something surprising happened.
 He began to breathe normally and soon was in REM sleep.

 They dropped the pressure and the apnea came back.
 Because it was an experiment they put the poor fellow through numerous cycles of REM sleep and sleep apnea interruptions.
 Finally they tried one last experiment, how long would he sleep?

 Once they stopped “playing” with him he slept for 7 hours.
 He woke up feeling alert and rested saying he couldn't remember such a great night’s sleep.
 Sadly he probably did not have a great night sleep the next night as the experiment was over.
 CPAP was discovered!!